DivineOmega/laravel-password-security-audit/README.md

-# laravel-password-security-audit
+# Laravel Password Security Audit

-Automatically audits the passwords used by users of your Laravel app
+Audits the security of your user's passwords